-- GLYABV: Glycol EOS activity binary parameters A{ij}, B{ij} and C{ij}
+- GLYABV: Glycol EOS activity binary parameters A{ii}, B{ii} and C{ii}

 - GLYKIJ: Glycol EOS binary parameter

 - GLYLMN: Parameters for the Twu Alpha function

 - PCGLY: Critical pressure

 - TCGLY: Critical temperature

 These parameters and others used by HYSGLYCO are available in the HYSYS databank.
 When using HYSGLYCO it is recommended to place the HYSYS databank in the search order before other databanks.